-Hello everyone!
-This week I would like to talk about having a guest instructor for lessons.
+This week I would like to talk about the benefits of a guest instructor for lessons.
 I know teachers always want to be there for their students.
-Still, sometimes we will have to be away for a variety of reasons, including having gigs and performances, being sick, on vacation, etc. Having a guest instructor can be a new and sometimes unexpected experience at first.
-The staff at MMW all keep notes on what each student works on each lesson, therefore, when an instructor is away this allows the guest instructor to continue on with what each student was working on (and oftentimes then some!).
-Keep an open mind, having another instructor teach your lessons, now and then, is a great opportunity!
+Still, sometimes we will have to be away for a variety of reasons, including having gigs and performances, or being sick.
+Having a guest instructor can be a new and sometimes unexpected experience at first.
+The staff at MMW all keep notes on what each student works on each lesson.
+Therefore, when an instructor is away this allows the guest instructor to continue on with what each student was working on (and oftentimes then some!).
+Keep an open mind, having another instructor teach your lessons is a great opportunity!

 A Different Perspective

 This is a big one for me, having a guest instructor allows you to meet other teachers and members of the Studio Family!
 It can be easy to think of lessons as being in a vacuum.
-Still, MMW is a large community of over thirty teachers and staff members, all passionately dedicated to helping you get the most out of music and your lessons.
-Having a guest instructor allows you to meet other teachers, whether that be other piano teachers, brass teachers, guitar teachers, and so on.
+Still, MMW is a large community of over thirty teachers and staff members.
+This community of teachers are all dedicated to helping you get the most out of music and your lessons.
+Having a guest instructor allows you to meet other teachers.
+Whether that be other piano teachers, brass teachers, guitar teachers, and so on.
 And on the flip side, teachers love meeting more members of the student body!
 In this way, having a guest teacher fosters an even stronger sense of community at the studio and takes advantage of what MMW is about: family.